 When the '==' and '!=' operators are used, the string to the right of the operator is considered a pattern and matched according to the rules described below in Section 3.5.8.1 [Pattern Matching], page 33, as if the extglob shell option were enabled.
 The '=' operator is identical to '=='.
-If the nocasematch shell option (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 65) is enabled, the match is performed without regard to the case of alphabetic characters.
+If the nocasematch shell option (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 66) is enabled, the match is performed without regard to the case of alphabetic characters.
 The return value is 0 if the string matches ('==') or does not match ('!=') the pattern, and 1 otherwise.
 Any part of the pattern may be quoted to force the quoted portion to be matched as a string.

-An additional binary operator, '="', is available, with the same precedence as '==' and '!='.
-When it is used, the string to the right of the operator is considered a POSIX extended regular expression and matched accordingly (as in regex3)).
+An additional binary operator, '=~', is available, with the same precedence as '==' and '!='.
+When it is used, the string to the right of the operator is considered a POSIX extended regular expression and matched accordingly (using the POSIX regcomp and regexec interfaces usually described in regex(3)).
 The return value is 0 if the string matches the pattern, and 1 otherwise.
 If the regular expression is syntactically incorrect, the conditional expression's return value is 2.
-If the nocasematch shell option (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 65) is enabled, the match is performed without regard to the case of alphabetic characters.
+If the nocasematch shell option (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 66) is enabled, the match is performed without regard to the case of alphabetic characters.
 Any part of the pattern may be quoted to force the quoted portion to be matched as a string.
 Bracket expressions in regular expressions must be treated carefully, since normal quoting characters lose their meanings between brackets.
 If the pattern is stored in a shell variable, quoting the variable expansion forces the entire pattern to be matched as a string.
-Substrings matched by parenthesized subexpressions within the regular expression are saved in the array variable BASH\REMATCH.
-The element of BASH\REMATCH with index 0 is the portion of the string matching the entire regular expression.
-The element of BASH\REMATCH with index n is the portion of the string matching the nth parenthesized subexpression.